epfl-ada/ada-2022-project-adaandthelovelaces/README.md

 - Team meetings are organized at least on a weekly basis.
 At each meeting, everyone discusses his progresses & difficulties, and the next steps are decided

 - Notion is the software used for project follow up

+### Questions for TAs

+- Some links may appear more than once in an article.
+In this case, how to deal with duplicated links?
+We propose three solutions:
+	- Drop duplicated links.
+In this case, we lose a significant amount of information because the number of duplicated links is not negligeable.
+	- Consider only the first appearence of the link
+	- Average all its positions